LeaderNess · IFS Inner Work

 Emergency Blocker • Disconnection

-Core wound: pain too great for the mind alone — body used as discharge valve
+What drives it: pain too great for the mind alone — body used as discharge valve

 “I drink / eat / scroll until the feeling of not being enough goes away.”